Amber V. Phillips

 Partner

-Amber V. Phillips’ practice focuses on corporate and financial transactions, particularly structured finance and capital markets.
+Amber V. Phillips’ practice focuses on complex financial transactions, particularly structured finance and private credit.

 Amber joined the firm in 2014 and became a partner in 2024.
 From 2018 to 2020, she was resident in the London office.
-In the second half of 2016, she was seconded to Credit Suisse’s Secured Products Group in New York, where she advised on asset-backed securitizations across a variety of asset classes including transportation, credit card and student debt, commercial and residential mortgages, and esoterics.
+In 2016, she was seconded to Credit Suisse’s Secured Products Group in New York, where she advised on asset-backed securitizations across a variety of asset classes including transportation, credit card and student debt, commercial and residential mortgages, and esoterics.

 Notable Experience

-Major underwriters such as Barclays, Citigroup, Credit Suisse, Goldman Sachs, Natixis, and Nomura, and collateral managers such as Owl Rock, in the structuring and offering of collateralized loan obligations.
+Major underwriters such as Barclays, Citigroup, Credit Suisse, Goldman Sachs, Natixis, and Nomura, and collateral managers such as Owl Rock and Silver Point, in the structuring and offering of collateralized loan obligations.

-Sponsors such as Barclays, Citigroup, Nomura, Jefferies, and Amherst Pierpont in the structuring and offering of Ginnie Mae, Freddie Mac, and Fannie Mae single-family REMICs, multi-family REMICs, and HREMICs.
+Sponsors such as Barclays, Citigroup, Nomura, and Jefferies in the structuring and offering of Ginnie Mae, Freddie Mac, and Fannie Mae single-family REMICs, multi-family REMICs, and HREMICs.

 Deutsche Bank in regulatory matters relating to the IPO of DWS Group GmbH & Co.
 KGaA and the related reorganization of its global asset management business.